TRDan6577/networkStatistics/README.md

 ## What do the different options mean?
 `1.
 Force graph of IP interactions` : This option creates nodes on a graph where each node is a computer on the network and each edge connecting them indicates a transaction between computers.
+The resulting graph is interactive.
+Hovering over a node gives you its IP address, the left mouse button allows you to spin the graph, and the right mouse button allows you to move the graph.
 ![alt tag](https://raw.githubusercontent.com/TRDan6577/networkStatistics/master/exampleOutput/forcegraph1.JPG)
 ![alt tag](https://raw.githubusercontent.com/TRDan6577/networkStatistics/master/exampleOutput/forcegraph2.JPG)